Skip to main content

 GitHub Copilot

-Continue.dev is a cli, while GitHub Copilot is a vs code extension + github integration.
+Continue.dev is a ide extension + cli tool, while GitHub Copilot is a ide extension + github web.
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
-Consider what fits your workflow — some builders prefer everything in the browser, while others want the power of a local IDE.
+Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost